edqx/dishwasher/README.md

 _All times are averaged over 100 runs, rounded to the nearest 2sf._

+## Documentation

+Generate documentation for dishwasher with `zig build docs`, will output browser files at `zig-out/docs`.
+You can serve this however you like, for example with Python: `python -m http.server` or with NodeJS: `npx serve`.

 ## Usage

 Dishwasher has 4 APIs, 3 of which will be most useful.